Huge hack reveals embarrassing details of who’s behind Proud Boys and other far-right websites

 “You are in our prayers today,” Monster wrote last week, as news of the hack spread.
 “When situations arise where individuals might not have honorable intentions, I pray for them.
 I believe that what the enemy intends for evil, God invariably transforms into good.
 Blessings to you all.”

-Since the hack, Epik’s security protocols have been the target of ridicule among researchers, who’ve marveled at the site’s apparent failure to take basic security precautions such as routine encryption that could have protected data about its customers from becoming public.
+Since the hack, Epik’s security protocols have been the target of ridicule among researchers, who’ve marveled at the site’s apparent failure to take basic security precautions, such as routine encryption that could have protected data about its customers from becoming public.

 The files include years of website purchase records, internal company emails and customer account credentials revealing who administers some of the biggest far-right websites.
 The data includes client names, home addresses, email addresses, phone numbers and passwords left in plain, readable text.
 The hack even exposed the personal records from Anonymize, a privacy service Epik offered to customers wanting to conceal their identity.

-Similar failings by other hacked companies have drawn scrutiny from the Federal Trade Commission, which has probed companies such as dating site Ashley Madison for failing to protect their customers private data from hackers.
+Similar failings by other hacked companies have drawn scrutiny from the Federal Trade Commission, which has probed companies such as dating site Ashley Madison for failing to protect their customers’ private data from hackers.
 FTC investigations have resulted in settlements imposing financial penalties and more rigorous privacy standards.

-“Given Epik’s boasts about security, and the scope of its web hosting, I would think it would be an FTC target, especially if the company was warned but failed to take protective action,” said David Vladeck, a former head of the FTC’s consumer protection bureau, now at Georgetown University Law Center.
+“Given Epik’s boasts about security, and the scope of its Web hosting, I would think it would be an FTC target, especially if the company was warned but failed to take protective action,” said David Vladeck, a former head of the FTC’s consumer protection bureau, now at Georgetown University Law Center.
 “I would add that the FTC wouldn’t care about the content — right wing or left wing; the questions would be the possible magnitude and impact of the breach and the representations … the company may have made about security.”

 The FTC declined to comment.